 No matter how much a person cares about their credit score and financial health, life has a way of thwarting even the most well-intentioned plans.
 Job loss, a reduction in income, and unexpected medical conditions can make keeping up with bills difficult or even impossible.
 During the worst times of your life, it’s often your credit score that suffers the most.

-Unfortunately, having poor credit can cause a domino effect on your finances.
+Unfortunately, having bad credit can cause a domino effect on your finances.
 A low credit score typically means paying high interest rates when you borrow money or being denied a loan altogether.
-Worse, poor credit can also lead to higher insurance rates or missing out on your dream job.
+Worse, it can also lead to higher insurance rates or missing out on your dream job.
 And if your credit is strained enough, it may even be impossible to get approved for new credit that could help you redeem yourself.

 But, there is some good news for individuals willing to jump through a few hoops to improve their credit over time.
 With a secured credit card, you have the potential to improve your credit health and prove you can use credit responsibly.
-Even better is the fact that you can usually get approved for a secured credit card regardless of how bad your credit is.
+Even better is the fact that you can usually get approved for one regardless of how bad your credit is.

 What is a secured credit card?